Raiding With Paranoid

 The same goes for if you can’t make the entire raid.
 We are lucky enough to have a warlock at the moment so have narnia.
 Whatever time you say in /g “hey can I get a raid invite” then you will get one, and we will summon the moment we are done with the current pull.
 If you have to dip, then just say something like “got to go guys, thanks for raid” and drop group.
 It’s all good.

-Basically all guildies are always 100% welcome anytime 🙂 No matter what you always have a place in my events if you want one.
-Any questions, feedback etc. feel free to message me anytime either in-game, through the forum, or on discord.
+Basically all guildies are always 100% welcome anytime 🙂 No matter what you always have a place in our events if you want one.
+Any questions, feedback etc. feel free to message the raid leader (Tai, playing as Herà this season) anytime either in-game, through the forum, or on discord.
 Here to help!

 What about loot rules?

-If you have raided with us then you’ll know, and if you haven’t then let me tell you Paranoid guildies are kind and generous, but just so we’re all on the same page here’s how we do things 🙂
+If you have raided with us then you’ll know, and if you haven’t then be assured Paranoid guildies are kind and generous, but just so we’re all on the same page here’s how we do things 🙂

 The Basics